 2) Patient communication

-Mobile devices allow providers to more easily engage patients through secure text messaging, patient portals, and telemedicine.
+Smartphones and tablets also make it easier for providers to engage patients through secure text messaging, patient portals, and telemedicine.
 These technology-enabled forms of patient engagement boost patient satisfaction, loyalty, and health outcomes.
 Secure messaging also has specific benefits like boosting chronic disease management by ensuring that patients stick with follow-up procedures and return for future appointments.

-While secure messaging – between staff and with patients – remains the primary use of mobile devices in healthcare, providers are calling for more.
-According to a recent HIMSS survey of healthcare professionals, 77 percent of respondents say they want their clinical communications solutions to integrate with workflow management and documentation.
+Secure messaging, whether with staff or patients, remains the primary use of mobile devices in healthcare.
+But providers are calling for more.
+According to a HIMSS survey of healthcare professionals, 77 percent of respondents say they want their clinical communications solutions to integrate with workflow management and documentation.

 3) Mobile EHR applications

-Mobile apps that connect providers to EHRs have grown in popularity as a way to enhance clinical documentation and optimize EMR workflow.
+Doctors are increasingly using their mobile devices to access the EHR.
+Mobile EHR apps can enhance clinical documentation and optimize EMR workflow, saving physicians precious time.
 Time-saving functions include mobile dictation, photo capture, and secure access to patient charts via smartphones and tablets.

 Clinicians are seeing similar benefits from a growing list of apps that facilitate EHR use from mobile devices.
 But with over 300,000 mHealth apps on the market, regulation is a major challenge.
 The industry has presented various initiatives in response to this challenge.
-One example is Xcertia, an initiative developing guidelines for clinicians to judge mHealth apps based on content, privacy, operability, and security.
+One example is Xcertia, an effort to develop guidelines for clinicians to judge mHealth apps based on content, privacy, operability, and security.

-While many providers have embraced the benefits of mHealth, others remain resistant.
-A 2018 AMA survey found that four key concerns hold physicians back from embracing mobile: “Does it work?
+While many providers have embraced the benefits of mHealth, others remain hesitant.
+An AMA survey found that four key concerns hold physicians back from embracing mobile: “Does it work?
 Will I get paid?
 Will I get sued?
 Does it work in my practice?”

-While Xcertia’s app guidelines will help address these concerns, there’s a need for additional resources and training of providers.
-In the meantime, physicians can consider what mobile device apps and strategies are working for them, knowing that your networks are your best resource.
+While guidelines and industry standards have started addressing these concerns, there’s a need for additional resources and training for providers.
+We encourage physicians to ask their colleagues what apps and strategies are working for them, knowing that your networks are your best resource.